project-repo/cagebreak/Bugs.md

 After 2.3.0 cagebreak did not build on FreeBSD.
 Since the fix was trivial, this is fixed in 2.3.1.
 Thank to Jan Beich for pointing this out.

+## Issue 74

+  * github issue number: #71
+  * Fixed.
+2.3.0

+Before 2.3.0 there was an issue with rendering fullscreen applications, particularly under setups with multiple outputs applications spanned both outputs.
+Output ordering also did not work as advertised.